 What percentage of retin-A and retinol do you need?

-Both retinol and tretinoin are effective at low percentages (as low as 0.1%).
-However, because retinol is not stable and consumers have no idea of knowing how it was made, I recommend you purchase a product that has at least 0.5% retinol (like the serum I sell).
+Both retinol and tretinoin are effective at low percentages (as low as 0.01%).
+However, because retinol is not stable and consumers have no idea of knowing how it was made, I recommend you purchase a product that has at least 0.5% retinol.

 Different scenario for Retin-A. Being more potent and more stable, you should use the lowest % that ‘s effective.